workjs/workjs/modules/docserver/doc/map.md

 of package "my-subsite".

-The route with urlpath "/hello" defines that GET requests to a urlpath "/hello" will be handled by a javascript function "get" in a file "www/hello.js" if such a file and function exists.
+The route with urlpath "/hello" defines that GET requests to a urlpath "/hello" will be handled by a javascript function "get" in a file "www/hello.js", if such a file and function exists.
-It also defines that a nunjucks template /hello.get if it exists is used to render a reply.
+It also defines that a nunjucks template /hello.get - if it exists - is used to render a reply.

 You can use a handler function or a nunjucks template or both together.

 To implement a javascript handler function:

-* export a function named after the http method (verb) you want to server (e.g. "get")
+* export a function(next) named after the http method (verb) you want to server (e.g. "get")
 * use "this.context" object to set values to be output in a template
 * a call to next() is required to render a template